Certified algorithms for equilibrium states of local quantum Hamiltonians: Convex relaxations via energy-entropy balance inequalities

 \subsection{Decidability}

 It has been shown in \cite{bausch2021uncomputability} that computing the phase diagram of a 2D nearest neighbour translation-invariant Hamiltonian in the case $\beta=\infty$ is undecidable.
 This is shown for both a definition of phase in terms of gapped and gapless Hamiltonians as well as in terms of an order parameter.
 It is interesting to compare the latter with our result.
-More precisely, the construction of the authors gives a Hamiltonian (described by a nearest neighbour interaction $h(n)$) for every input $n$ to a universal Turing machine and a local observable $O$ such that \begin{itemize} \item If the Turing machine halts on input $n$ then for any sequence of ground states $\ket{\psi_L}$ of the Hamiltonian on an $L\times L$ square with open boundary conditions $\lim_{L\to\infty} \bra{\psi_L}O\ket{\psi_L}=0$. \item If the Turing machine does not halt on input $n$, then for any sequence of ground states $\ket{\psi_L}$ of the Hamiltonian on an $L\times L$ square with open boundary conditions $\lim_{L\to\infty} \bra{\psi_L}O\ket{\psi_L}=1$. \end{itemize} The limit values in this construction however crucially depend on the choice of boundary conditions.
+More precisely, the construction of the authors gives a Hamiltonian (described by a nearest neighbour interaction $h(n)$) for every input $n$ to a universal Turing machine and a local observable $O$ such that \begin{itemize} \item If the Turing machine halts on input $n$ then for any sequence of ground states $\ket{\psi_L}$ of the Hamiltonian on an $L\times L$ square with open boundary conditions $\lim_{L\to\infty} \bra{\psi_L}O\ket{\psi_L}=0$. \item If the Turing machine does not halt on input $n$, then for any sequence of ground states $\ket{\psi_L}$ of the Hamiltonian on an $L\times L$ square with open boundary conditions $\lim_{L\to\infty} \bra{\psi_L}O\ket{\psi_L}=1$. \end{itemize} It is interesting to compare this to our algorithm by asking what the output of our algorithm would be given the construction above as its input.
+We leave a full resolution of this question to future work.
+However, in light of the proven undecidability we can rule out that there exists a constant $\eps<1/2$ such that the interval provided by our algorithm is below $\eps$ for all Hamiltonians arising from halting instances and above $1-\eps$ for all non-halting ones.\\ We can however say the following to partially explain how the proof in \cite{bausch2021uncomputability} would not extend to arbitrary boundary conditions.
+The limit values in this construction crucially depend on the choice of boundary conditions.
 While the boundary condition is not mentioned explicitly as it is always kept open, in fact a technique from \cite{gottesman2010quantum} is used to encode a boundary term corresponding to an energy shift of a Hamiltonian into the translation-invariant interaction term.
 Before this shift the construction yields a nonnegative ground-state energy in the nonhalting case and a negative one in the halting case.
 Adding this energy shift and adding a subspace $\{\ket0\}$ with a trivial product state with zero energy to the Hamiltonian, the ground state in the nonhalting case will be given by this product state.
 The observable $O=\ketbra{0}{0}$ is then given by a projector onto this subspace.